 - Next, add the egg and vanilla extract.
 Mix the ingredients until a dough is formed.
 Do not overmix it, suffice if all the ingredients come together into a smooth ball.

 - Set it aside for about 10 minutes to rest.
 Once rested, knead lightly and divide the dough into 15 to 16 portions depending on the size of your molds.
-My measured 7cm in diameter at the top and 5cm at the bottom, with a height of 2cm.
+My molds measured 7cm in diameter at the top and 5cm at the bottom, with a height of 2cm.

 Shaping the pastry